Line 10 (Shanghai Metro): Technology

-Signalling
+Signaling

 Line 10 is one of the first lines in China capable of automatic train operation.
 However, upon opening it was operated with drivers on board.
 In 2020, the line started transitioning into GoA4 unattended train operation with driver cabs being gradually removed for the entire Line 10 fleet.
+Train guards are positioned at the front end of the train to oversee train operations and to drive the train manually in case of malfunction of the automatic train control system.